f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

 **View Post Lab Scan**

-teps to Locate the Protected Scan Report
+Steps to Locate the Protected Scan Report

 1. Log in to the F5 Distributed Cloud Console.
 2. From the navigation tiles, select Web App Scanning.